keeeyslog/GoogleEarthEngine_tutorials/Project_Askot.md

 // visualization parameters.
 Map.addLayer(images, visParams, 'Before Composite');

-//Create a composite image of the medians of all images and add it to the map. var composite = images.median();
+// Create a composite image of the medians
+// of all images and add it to the map. var composite = images.median();
 Map.addLayer(composite, visParams, 'composite');
 print(composite);

-//Clip the composite image to your study area. var clip_composite = composite.clip(aoi);
+// Clip the composite image to your study area. var clip_composite = composite.clip(aoi);
 Map.addLayer(clip_composite, visParams, 'clipped');

-// This is a variable that makes a list of all of your features that you created. var features = [
+// This is a variable that makes a list of
+// all of your features that you created. var features = [
   SnowIce,
   EvergreenForest,